eburghar/rconfd/README.md

 {
 	// we define shortcuts for easy access to the secret extVar
 	// the :: is to tell jsonnet to not consider the key as a file to generate
-	// kv2 secret backend containd data and metadata so go directly to the point mysecret:: secrets['mysecret'],
+	// kv2 secret backend contains data and metadata so go directly to the point mysecret:: secrets['mysecret'],
 	mysecret2:: secrets['mysecret2'],
 	namespace:: secrets['namespace'],